AlibabaCloudDocs/oss/intl.en-US/Console User Guide/Manage buckets/Basic settings/Configure lifecycle rules.md

 # Configure lifecycle rules

-You can configure lifecycle rules to convert the storage class of objects in a bucket or delete specified objects and parts in a bucket.
+You can configure lifecycle rules to convert the storage class of objects in a bucket or delete specified objects and parts from a bucket.

 -   After a lifecycle rule is configured, it is loaded within 24 hours and takes effect within 24 hours after it is loaded.
 Check the configurations of a rule before you save the rule.
 -   Objects that are deleted based on lifecycle rules cannot be recovered.
 Configure lifecycle rules based on your needs.